 Hype or healing, trend or fad; drinking celery juice is one the hottest health crazes today.
 Grocery stores have a hard time keeping up with the demand for this humble vegetable.
 If you've heard of Anthony William, the Medical Medium, it's hard to ignore the incredible stories about people who found healing by drinking celery juice.
 Yet, there are many who dismiss his teaching as junk science.
 So is celery juice hype or healing?

-Celery Juice: Hype or Healing?
+Is Celery Juice Hype or Healing?

-People wait patiently in the produce department for them to bring out more celery, that is if they have any.
-More than once I’ve snagged the last few heads.
+People wait patiently in the produce department for workers to bring out more celery, that is if they have any.
+More than once I've snagged the last few heads.
 Several regular grocery stores in my usually well-stocked area have not had it for weeks, yet more health-oriented markets seem to have a good supply.
-What’s going on?
+What's going on?

 Author of several New York Times best-selling books with a celebrity clientele following, Anthony William claims to receive his medical information by spiritual revelation.
 He says "if people knew all the potent healing properties of celery juice, it would be widely hailed as a miraculous superfood."

 Nutritionist and myth buster Dr. Jonny Bowden says he doesn't have a problem with celery juice; his problem is with William dispensing medical advice without medical training or knowledge.
 The site Science-Based Medicine says he offers an alternative medicine approach with a supernatural twist, along with a hefty disclaimer.
 Is celery juice healthy?
 Yes, but a cure-all?
 I don't think so.

 Should You Drink Celery Juice?